ahmetb/cloud-run-faq/README.md

 [WebSockets](https://en.wikipedia.org/wiki/WebSocket) are currently not supported on Cloud Run fully managed.

-However, running WebSockets currently works on [Cloud Run on Anthos][crogke] because of its GCE-based native networking layer.
+However, running WebSockets currently works on [Cloud Run for Anthos][crogke] because of its GCE-based native networking layer.

 ## Autoscaling